(Header image: sml.snl.no/coronavirus & stock.adobe.com)

 Contact

-Please contact Marleen Triebiger (MPI for Biogeochemistry, Jena, Germany) , if you have any questions in regards to the organization of the conference.
+Please contact Dorothea Frank (MPI for Biogeochemistry, Jena, Germany) , if you have any questions in regards to the conference.

 Herrenhausen Conference is funded by